matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 N.B. there is no longer a `hashes` key, as AES-GCM includes its own hashing to enforce the integrity of the file transfer.
-Therefore we can authenticate the transfer by the fact we can decrypt it using its key & IV (unless an attacker who controls the same key & IV has substituted it for another file - but the benefit to them of doing so is questionable).
+Therefore we can authenticate the transfer by the fact we can decrypt it using its key & IV (unless an attacker who controls the same key & IV has substituted it for another file - see Security Considerations below)

 We split the file stream into blocks of AES-256-GCM, with the following simple framing: